MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/manage-office-program-templates.md

 C:\Program Files\Microsoft Office\Templates\ **Language ID Number**

+> [!NOTE]
-**Note** The **Language ID Number** is a four-digit code that represents the language types that are currently installed.
+>  The **Language ID Number** is a four-digit code that represents the language types that are currently installed.
 For example, the English (US) version of Office installs a 1033 folder.
 The Arabic version installs a 1025 folder.
 The German version installs a 1031 folder.
 2007 Office programs support many other languages.
 Additionally, you can have multiple languages installed at the same time.
 Therefore, you may have a Templates folder that contains several language ID folders.

 ### Non-file-based templates file location